ls1intum/.github/client/DESIGN.md

 </details>

 ## Color Theme
 We provide a sample theme config file for primeng.
 It uses a similar color theme as the main TUM website.
 Please use - if possible - only the provided colors on the page.
 You can find the config here in the client folder.
+This file is amending the Aura preset from PrimeNG, that you can find here: https://github.com/primefaces/primeng/tree/master/packages/themes/src/presets/aura

 # Further Ideas to Improve UI Design@AET
 - Add keycloakify project for AET that is included by different projects